spatie/laravel-permission/docs/installation-laravel.md

 ## Laravel Version Compatibility

-This package can be used with Laravel 6.0 or higher.
+Choose the version of this package that suits your Laravel version.

 Package Version | Laravel Version
 ----------------|-----------